 - Choose a side from the pros and cons of legacy thinking and construct an argument

-Below is the list of our The Good And Bad Of Legacy Thinking training programme content
+Below is the list of course content of our The Good And Bad Of Legacy Thinking training course

 - What is a legacy?
 Why is it important to have one?